Burn-E99/GroupUp/README.md

 After inviting the bot, if you want to create a dedicated event channel, simply run `/setup` in the desired channel and follow the on-screen prompts.
 If you don't want a dedicated channel, just run `/create-event` anywhere.

 Note: The `MANAGE_GUILD`, `MANAGE_CHANNELS`, and `MANAGE_ROLES` permissions are only necessary for the `/setup` command.
-Once you create all of the event channel that you need, you may remove these permissions from the bot without causing any issues.
+Once you create all of the event channels that you need, you may remove these permissions from the bot without causing any issues.

 [Bot Invite Link](https://discord.com/api/oauth2/authorize?client_id=847256159123013722&permissions=268527664&scope=bot%20applications.commands)